 The amendment to Rule 28(2) EPC, which entered into force in July 2017, was held to be in conflict with Article 53(b) EPC as interpreted by the Enlarged Board of Appeal.
 According to Article 164(2) EPC, in case of conflict, the Articles prevail, thus rendering the amendment to Rule 28(2) EPC void.

-The case represents the latest twist in a long running legal and political saga concerning the patentability of plant products produced by essentially biological processes.
+The case represents the latest twist in a long running legal saga concerning the patentability of plant products produced by essentially biological processes.

 In 1999 the EPO implemented the “Biotech” Directive (Directive 98/44/EC of the European Parliament and of the Council of 6 July 1998 on the legal protection of biotechnological inventions), with the purpose of harmonising national law on the patentability of inventions relating to biological material.